Glitch1987VR/background-music-player/README.md

 The most up-to-date version is the one in the root folder, older versions are in old_files Currently wait-times and directory locations can only be edited via the script (use VS Code or any other editing software), more "instructions" in the script.

+You'll need to install pip and then run: pip install -r "path\to\.requirements.txt"